Translate

 One great thing about this software is that if you suddenly find that you can’t boot up your computer you can use the CD/DVD ISO image that comes with the Active file Recovery Enterprise Installation.
 You can burn a copy in order to get a bootable CD or DVD with a lightweight version of Windows Vista that will run in RAM.
 Once you are able to boot your computer with the disk that you made you can then use the Active file Recovery software to recovery important files that might have been deleted and that might have caused the crash.

 With this program you’ll also be able to perform Partition recovery.
-So if you have had a partition loss or the partitions been damaged by formating you can repair it using Active File Recovery professional.
-The program can also be used to recover media files such as photos, deleted files from flash memory, and data that’s been lost or formated from memory cards.
+So if you have had a partition loss or the partitions been damaged by formatting you can repair it using Active File Recovery professional.
+The program can also be used to recover media files such as photos, deleted files from flash memory, and data that’s been lost or formatted from memory cards.

 You can download a demo version of the Active file recovery software if you’d like to check it out, or you can simply purchase one of three packages - Standard, Professional or the Enterprise package that are priced from $29.95 to $99.
 Corporate licenses are also available.
 All of these products include free updates and technical support.